Powerlearnproject/se-assignment-day-2-git-and-github-KamungeD/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 Commits are save points which are used to keep track of progress and changes.
 They allow programmers to go back to previous versions of their code when they find bugs or want to make changes.
+Commits are done by adding files to be tracked by Git using the 'git add' command followed by committing changes using the 'git commit -m' command.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.